country-regions/react-country-region-selector/README.md

 ### Tests

 The Jest/Enzyme unit tests are found in the `src/tests` folder.
-The repo is hooked up to Travis CI to automatically run the tests for each commit.

 <a name="localDev"></a>